-Co-Investigators - Prof Ian Jacobs; Prof Mahesh Parmar, Dr Steve Skates, Prof Alistair McQuire; Prof Stuart Campbell; Prof Dame Lesley Fallowfield
+Co-Investigators - Prof Mahesh Parmar; Prof Ian Jacobs; Dr Steve Skates, Prof Alistair McGuire; Prof Stuart Campbell; Prof Dame Lesley Fallowfield

 As with other forms of cancer screening, there was unnecessary surgery but the surgical false positive rate with multimodal screening was lower than with any other prospectively evaluated screening strategy for ovarian cancer.
 One in four women who underwent surgery had ovarian cancer.

-There is therefore currently insufficient evidence to recommend ovarian cancer screening in the general population.
+The results indicate that currently ovarian cancer screening cannot be recommended in the general population.

 ISCRTN number: 22488978

 North West Multicentre Research Ethics Committee Reference 00/8/34

 Detailed protocol of long term follow-up: version 9.0 19th Feb 2020